 You may have assumed that a professional animator was hired to create each and every one of these videos, but this is far from the case.
 In fact, there are quite a few programs you can use to get started making your own whiteboard videos in just an hour or two and they cover a wide range of needs, features, and prices.

-Out of all the software we've examined and tested by comparing features and functionality, we believe VideoScribe is the best choice for most people.
-This is because it offers an easily understandable user interface for getting started while allowing you to take things to the next level if you're willing to put in the effort.
-It's virtually bug-free, has a sleek appearance, available for both Windows and macOS, and will have no trouble assisting you in producing professional-looking videos.
-At $12/month/year, it's a great value and offers discounts for educators.
+Out of all the software we’ve examined and tested by comparing features and functionality, we believe VideoScribe is the best choice for most people.
+This is because it offers an easily understandable user interface for getting started while allowing you to take things to the next level if you’re willing to put in the effort.
+It’s virtually bug-free, has a sleek appearance, available for both Windows and macOS, and will have no trouble assisting you in producing professional-looking videos.
+At $39 per or $168 per year, it’s a great value and offers discounts for educators.

 If you’re not the average user, you can take things up a notch with Adobe Animate.
 This program has a much, much steeper learning curve but it also offers more flexibility and is useful for more than just creating whiteboard animations.
 Using Animate means you’ll need to provide all your own media and manipulate all of the animation effects by hand.
 The sheer amount of tools you have to do make it worth the while if you’re creating whiteboard videos to sell, are an animation student or want to pick up long-term skills in a program that can be used for a variety of purposes.

 This review also covers quite a few additional programs, so if VideoScribe or Animate doesn’t seem like the right program for you, there are plenty of other options listed here to consider.

 - Why Trust Me for This Review